Bud Shuster: Congressional service

-In 1972, Shuster decided to enter politics when he entered the Republican primary for the 9th District.
+In 1972, Shuster decided to enter politics when he entered the Republican primary for the Pennsylvania's 9th Congressional District.
 The district had previously been the 12th, represented by five-term Republican J. Irving Whalley, who was retiring.
 He defeated popular state senator D. Elmer Hawbaker of Mercersburg in the Republican primary–the real contest in what has long been one of the most Republican districts in Pennsylvania.
 The 9th and its predecessors have been in Republican hands for all but six years since 1927.
-He breezed to election that November.
+He breezed to the election that November.

 Shuster's election to Congress was on the coattails of President Nixon's sweeping re-election victory.
 As the Watergate revelations against those closest to the president mounted, Shuster adamantly supported the president.
 Even after the Saturday Night Massacre, in which independent counsel Archibald Cox was fired because he refused to back down in the face of an order by the president to withdraw a subpoena for White House tapes, an event which severely eroded Congressional Republican support and set in motion the impeachment process, Shuster chose to strike out against Cox.
 On October 31, 1973, Shuster introduced House Resolution 677, which called for an investigation by Congress of Archibald Cox and the staff of the Special Prosecutor's office "to determine the extent of criminal violations" and send the findings to the Justice Department for prosecution.
 He accompanied the resolution with a statement about Cox: "This pompous, pious, self-righteous, supposedly independent special prosecutor is far worse than just political."
 The resolution was referred to the House Judiciary Committee on November 15, 1973, where it died.
 A year later, even as many Republicans went down to defeat in the face of anti-Watergate backlash, Shuster won a second term with 56 percent of the vote.

 In Congress, Shuster was one of the opponents of the automobile airbag.
 He ran for the position of Minority Whip in 1980, losing to Trent Lott.
 Shuster chaired the U.S. House Committee on Transportation and Infrastructure from 1995 to 2001.
+He also served as Ranking Member of the House Intelligence Committee.